 Cargo Types

-The type of goods you carry matters.
-General freight is lower risk than refrigerated goods, livestock, hazardous materials, or oversized loads.
-Fragile or high-value cargo like electronics or pharmaceuticals attracts higher premiums.
+General freight is lower risk than refrigerated goods, livestock, dangerous goods or oversized loads.
+Fragile or high-value cargo such as electronics, pharmaceuticals or fine art attracts higher premiums because claim severity is greater.

 📍